kxdang/kiendang/data/blog/mind-over-matter.md

 date: 2020-05-30
 slug: mind-over-matter
 title: 🧠Mind Over Matter
-description: The story of how I fixed my sleeping problems and the steps I took to optimize for study, leisure, and sleep in my small bedroom.
+summary: The story of how I fixed my sleeping problems and the steps I took to optimize for study, leisure, and sleep in my small bedroom.
 The things that worked for me throughout my journey in programming.
 tags: ['life']
 ---